BodenmillerGroup/ImcSegmentationPipeline/docs/ilastik.md

 3. `Feature Selection`: we generally recommend to select all features with &sigma; >= 1
 4. `Training`: The following steps need to be performed to train the classifier
     * Create and rename 3 labels: Label 1 - "nucleus"; Label 2 - "cytoplasm"; Label 3 - "background"
-    * Observe the different channels: In the box on the bottom right the last entry `Raw Input` indicates the current channel.
+    * Observe the different channels: the last entry `Raw Input` in the box on the bottom left indicates the current channel.
 You can change the channel by using the buttons on the left and the channel order is stored in the `_ilastik.csv` files in the `analysis/ilastik` folder.
     * Adjust the contrast of the channel: This can be done by selecting the `Window Leveling` tool under `Add Label`.
 Holding the left mouse button and moving the mouse changes the visual appearance of the channel.
 Clicking the right mouse button resets the channel intensities.
     * Label the pixels: Select the `Brush Cursor` tool and draw lines on the image.
 You can get an orientation by looking at the labels in the `IMCWorkflow.ilp` project.
 Switch between labels to label pixels as "nucleus", "cytoplasm" and "background".
 Label pixel in an opiniated fashion: If you see in the nucleus channel that two nuclei are stuck together but have a faint dip in intensity in between, label this dip as "cytoplasm".
 Encircle nuclei with "cytoplasm".
     * After labelling a few images, click on `Live Update`.
 This will show the current prediction for the three classes.
 Labelling while keeping `Live Update` enabled slows down the process.